 Formally, a statistical model is a family of probability distributions (or measures) which are proposed to represent observed data.
-Model selection, in this context, is the task of selecting a family of proposed probability distributions, which will then be used to analyze data and perform other statistical inference operations (such as parameter estimation, hypothesis testing, etc.).
+Model selection, in this context, is the task of selecting a family of proposed probability distributions, which will then be used to analyse data and perform other statistical inference operations (such as parameter estimation, hypothesis testing, and so on).

 A basic feature of probability models is that they are typically unverifiable: as for any theory that makes an indefinite number of predictions, we can never be sure that the model will not be at odds with new data.
-Moreover, they are logically unfalsifiable: in contrast with deterministic models, a probabilistic model is usually logically compatible with all possible observation sets.
+Moreover, they are logically unfalsifiable: in contrast with deterministic models, a probabilistic model is usually logically compatible with all the possible observation sets.
 Consequently, model selection can depend on a wide array of elements, such as the objectives of the model, (economic) theory, the data themselves, and various conventions.

-Features which are often viewed as desirable include: (1) simplicity or parsimony [Zellner, Keuzenkamp and McAleer (2001)]; (2) the ability to deduce testable (or falsifiable) hypotheses [Popper (1968)]; (3) the possibility of interpreting model parameters in terms of economic theory, if not consistency with economic theory; (4) the ability to satisfactorily perform the tasks for which the model is built (prediction, for example); (5) consistency with observed data.
-It is important to note these characteristics depend (at least, partially) on conventional elements, such as the objectives of the model, criteria upon which a model will be deemed "satisfactory", etc. For further discussions of these general issues, the reader may consult Poirier (1994), Morgan and Morrison (1999), Keuzenkamp (2000), Zellner et al. (2001) and Dufour (2003).
+Features which are often viewed as desirable include: (a) simplicity or parsimony (Zellner, Keuzenkamp and McAleer, 2001); (b) the ability to deduce testable (or falsifiable) hypotheses (Popper, 1968); (c) the possibility of interpreting model parameters in terms of economic theory, if not consistency with economic theory; (d) the ability to satisfactorily perform the tasks for which the model is built (prediction, for example); (e) consistency with observed data.
+It is important to note that these characteristics depend (at least, partially) on conventional elements, such as the objectives of the model, criteria upon which a model will be deemed 'satisfactory', and so on.
+For further discussions of these general issues, the reader may consult Poirier (1994), Morgan and Morrison (1999), Keuzenkamp (2000), Zellner, Keuzenkamp and McAleer (2001) and Dufour (2003)

 In this article, we focus on statistical methods for selecting a model on the basis of the available data.
-Methods for that purpose can be classified in four broad (not mutually exclusive) categories;
+Methods for that purpose can be classified in four broad (not mutually exclusive) categories:

-- 1. hypothesis testing procedures, including specification and diagnostic tests; - 2. penalized goodness-of-fit methods, such as information criteria; - 3.
-Bayesian approaches; - 4. forecast evaluation methods.
+- 1. 1. hypothesis testing procedures, including specification and diagnostic tests; - 2.
+2. penalized goodness-of-fit methods, such as information criteria; - 3.
+3. Bayesian approaches; - 4.
+4. forecast evaluation methods.

-The three first approaches are meant to be applicable "in-sample", while the last approach stricto sensu requires observations that are not available when the model is selected, but may lead to model revision.

-For general reviews of the topic of statistical model selection in econometrics and statistics, see Hocking (1976), Leamer (1978, 1983), Draper and Smith (1981), Judge, Griffiths, Carter Hill, Lütkepohl and Lee (1985, Chapters 7 and 21), Sakamoto, Ishiguro and Kitagawa (1985), Grasa (1989), Choi (1992), Gouriéroux and Monfort (1995, Chapter 22), Charemza and Deadman (1997), McQuarrie and Tsai (1998), Burnham and Anderson (2002), Clements and Hendry (2002), Miller (2002), and Bhatti, Al-Shanfari and Hossain (2006).
+The three first approaches are meant to be applicable 'in-sample', while the last approach stricto sensu requires observations that are not available when the model is selected, but may lead to model revision.
+(For general reviews of the topic of statistical model selection in econometrics and statistics, see Hocking, 1976; Leamer, 1978; 1983; Draper and Smith, 1981; Judge et al., 1985, chs 7 and 21; Sakamoto, Ishiguro and Kitagawa, 1985; Grasa, 1989; Choi, 1992; Gouriéroux and Monfort, 1995, ch.
+22; Charemza and Deadman, 1997; McQuarrie and Tsai, 1998; Burnham and Anderson, 2002; Clements and Hendry, 2002; Miller, 2002; Bhatti, Al-Shanfari and Hossain, 2006).
 It is also interesting to note that classification techniques in statistics contain results that may be relevant to model selection.
-This topic, however, goes beyond the scope of the present article; for further discussion, see Krishnaiah and Kanal (1982).
+This topic, however, goes beyond the scope of the present article (for further discussion, see Krishnaiah and Kanal, 1982).

-1. Model selection and specification errors
+Model selection and specification errors

-Most model selection methods deal in different ways with a trade-off between model real-ism - which usually suggests considering relatively general, hence complex models - and parsimony.
+Most model selection methods deal in different ways with a trade-off between model realism - which usually suggests considering relatively general, hence complex models - and parsimony.
 From the viewpoint of estimation, for example, a model which is too simple (or parsimonious) involves specification errors and biases in parameter estimation, while too complex a model leads to parameter estimates with large variances.
 If the objective is forecasting, it is usually unclear which effect dominates.